jeffrywu28/IoC-Hunt-Evil/README.md

 # IoC-Hunt-Evil
 These are validated Indicators of Compromise (IOCs) compiled to help detect the latest threats associated with newly disclosed CVEs, intelligence articles, and reputable sources such as Twitter.
+Each IOC has been reviewed for accuracy and relevance, ensuring that detection rules remain up to date with emerging cyber threats.
+Regularly updating and leveraging these IOCs enables faster response to evolving attacks and enhances overall security monitoring.